catfishoverlord/cyber/Hackathon/Hackathon Staff Requirements and Responsibilities.md

 ##### Total Staff Positions (preferred): 15
 ##### Total Volunteer Manpower (minimum): 39

-## CIC
+## CIC/ACIC (Plans)
-- is in charge
+- are in charge
-- reports to CyberWorx POC

-## ACIC (Plans)
 - responsible for scheduling of hackathon, including meals and events
-- responsible for sharing workload of CIC
+- share workload
-- reports to CIC
+- report to CyberWorx POC and Cyber Outreach LT

 ## PA
 - reports to CIC